Pirate FlagPirates and PrivateersPirate Flag

 Independently published, 2019, ISBN 978-1-68887-342-1, US $19.95

-Scattered throughout the book are short profiles of prominent lawyers and judges who were involved with the cases discussed within each chapter.
+Scattered throughout the book are short profiles of prominent lawyers and judges who are involved with the cases discussed within each chapter.
 Some are well-known, others aren’t.
 A short sampling of these men is Patrick Henry, William Blackstone, John Dickinson, John Adams, Thomas Jefferson, Josiah Bartlett, Silas Deane, Charles Carroll, William Cathcart, Caesar Rodney, Timothy Pickering, Samuel Chase, Stephen Hopkins, Nicholas Biddle, William Paca, James Marriott, James Madison, John Jay, John Marshall, James Monroe, and Alexander Hamilton.
 An inclusive list of these men can be found in the appendix as well.
 The book also has footnotes and an index.

-This is Shaw’s third book in a trilogy that examines 200 legal issues pertaining to global conflicts in which the United States participated.
-He brings together major legal issues, cases, and people who were involved in them in a single volume, but not with the intent of being either a history book or a legal monograph.
-Rather it is a book that gives readers a unique perspective on the war and the statutes and cases surrounding it.
+This is Shaw’s third book in a trilogy that examines 200 legal issues pertaining to global conflicts in which the United States participates.
+He brings together major legal issues, cases, and people who are involved in them in a single volume, but not with the intent of being either a history book or a legal monograph.
+Rather, it is a book that gives readers a unique perspective on the war and the statutes and cases surrounding it.
 He also demonstrates that there are two sides to every issue with his inclusion of British laws and cases in addition to those of the United States.
 In his introduction, Shaw writes, “My intent with this book . . . is to entertain, educate and inform readers . . . .” (xvi) In this endeavor he succeeds.
 He deftly shows the complexity of war and the founding of a new nation while doing so in a manner that engages the reader.

-Review Copyrighted ©2021 Cindy Vallar
+Review Copyright ©2021 Cindy Vallar

 Cover Art: The